 speaker

 Investor Relations

 Thank you for joining us today for Texas Pacific Land Corporation's first quarter 2025 earnings conference call.
-Yesterday afternoon, the company released its financial results and filed its form 10Q with the Securities and Exchange Commission, which is available on the investor section of the company's website at .texaspcific.com.
+Yesterday afternoon, the company released its financial results and filed its form 10Q with the Securities and Exchange Commission, which is available on the investor section of the company's website at www.texaspacific.com.
 As a reminder, remarks made on today's conference call may include forelooking statements.
-Forelooking statements are subject to risk and uncertainties that may cause actual results to differ materially from those discussed today.
-We do not undertake any obligation to update our forelooking statements in light of new information or future events.
-For more detailed discussion of the factors that may affect the company's results, please refer to our earnings release for this quarter and to our recent SEC filings.
+Forelooking statements are subject to risk and uncertainties that may cause actual results to differ maturely from those discussed today.
+We do not undertake any obligation to update our forward-looking statements in light of new information or future events.
+For a more detailed discussion of the factors that may affect the company's results, please refer to our earnings release for this quarter and to our recent SEC filings.
 During this call, we'll also be discussing certain non-GAAP financial measures.
-More information and reconciliation about these non-GAAP financial measures are contained in our earnings relief and SEC filings.
-Please also note, we may at times refer to our company by stock ticker TPL.
-This morning's conference call is hosted by TPL's Chief Executive Officer, Ty Glover, and TPL's Chief Financial Officer, Chris Stettum, and Executive Vice President of Tech-Specific Water Resources, Robert Crane.
+More information and reconciliations about these non-GAAP financial measures are contained in our earnings release and SEC filings.
+Please also note we may at times refer to our company by its stock ticker, TPL.
+This morning's conference call is hosted by TPL's Chief Executive Officer, Ty Glover, and TPL's Chief Financial Officer, Chris Stedham, and Executive Vice President of Texas Pacific Water Resources, Robert Crane.
 Management will make some prepared comments, after which we'll open the call for questions.
-Now I will turn the call over to Ty.
+Now, I will turn the call over to Ty.

+speaker